Americans killed in Kenya helicopter crash were avid travelers

 His sister, Jarah Burke, said in a statement Monday that her brother "lived more than anyone she knew."

+Richard Bailey, the mayor of Coronado, a city in California, remembered Baker as an "amazing family man, businessman and adventurer."

+"He had an infectious laugh and made friends wherever he went," Bailey wrote in a Facebook post on Monday.
+"Dave lived life to the fullest.
+My thoughts and prayers go out to all of Dave’s loved ones, as we all try to make sense out of this tragic event.
+I will miss Dave terribly."

 The pilot, Capt.
-Mario Magonga, and a fourth American were also killed in the crash.
+Mario Magonga, was also killed in the crash, officials said.
 Magonga was a pilot for KIDL, a helicopter company.